-The layout of a project is subject to numerous changes throughout the process, and finding the correct tools to handle these adjustments is vital.
-Photoshop is a great system for creating a logo in a project, but the complete layout needs a system which handles multiple page function.
+The layout of a project is subject to numerous changes throughout the process.
+It’s vital you find the correct tools to handle adjustments.
+Photoshop is a great system for creating a logo in a project but the complete layout needs a system which handles multiple page function.

 Text defines a presentation in both its content and aesthetic.
 Depending on your needs, either system may work best.
 Photoshop might be preferable for changing the way a text appears.
-This includes things like color of text, a seemingly unimportant detail that actually holds a lot of potential power in any presentation.
-Color of a text can even change the meaning of the text entirely.
+This includes things like color of text, a seemingly unimportant detail that is powerful in a presentation.
+Color of a text can even change the meaning entirely.
 Photoshop can edit text, check it for correct spelling and morph its appearance.
 These visual manipulations of text carry a lot of importance and make Photoshop a strong candidate for text use in a campaign.

 InDesign and Photoshop are absolutely crucial to excel in the modern environment of design layouts.
 Depending on the necessities of a project, choose the software that best fits with the ideal outcome of a presentation layout.